MrMoneyDeveloper/Ud_Django/README.md

 # PriorAuth-Flow

 PriorAuth-Flow is a demo project showing how to build a small prior authorization workflow with Django.
-It is designed so recruiters can run everything either locally via Docker Compose or on the AWS free tier.
+Everything runs locally with no cloud dependencies.

 The stack follows a layered architecture and keeps domain code independent from infrastructure.
-Local development uses LocalStack, Redpanda and Docker to avoid any paid services.
+Development uses only local services so you can run the project completely offline.

 Security settings enforce input validation and safe defaults: